gaearon/react-blessed-hot-motion/README.md

 It is based on [@jlongster](jlongster.com)’s amazing [Backend with Webpack](https://github.com/jlongster/backend-with-webpack) example that shows how to integrate how reloading into a Node (server) app.

+Of course, it is only possible thanks to [Yomguithereal](https://github.com/Yomguithereal)’s work on [https://github.com/Yomguithereal/react-blessed/](React Blessed).

 ## Running

 ```